-This Overview summarises the evidence from Cochrane reviews of RCTs of systemic pharmacological interventions for adults with non-specific LBP, and can be used by researchers, clinicians, and policy makers to assist them in decision-making and knowledge translation.
-We found evidence that NSAIDs and muscle relaxants may provide a small effect on pain and function, and no evidence of difference for paracetamol for acute LBP.
+This overview summarises the evidence from Cochrane Reviews of RCTs of systemic pharmacological interventions for adults with non-specific low back pain (LBP), and can be used by researchers, clinicians, and policymakers to assist them in decision-making and knowledge translation.
+We found evidence that nonsteroidal anti-inflammatory drugs (NSAIDs) and muscle relaxants may provide a small improvement in pain and function, and no evidence of a difference between paracetamol and placebo for acute LBP.
 We found no evidence for the use of opioids or any other medicines for acute LBP.
-For chronic LBP, we found evidence that

-NSAIDs and opioids may provide a small effect on pain.
-We acknowledge that some of the evidence from these reviews is more than 10 years old and implications for practice may change when newer RCTs are included.
+For chronic LBP, we found evidence that NSAIDs and opioids may provide a small improvement in pain.
+We acknowledge that some of the evidence from these reviews is more than 10 years old and implications for practice may change when newer randomised controlled trials (RCTs) are included.

-While there are some discrepancies between the recommendations from current international clinical practice guidelines for the pharmacological treatment of LBP, a substantial proportion of recommendations were consistent with the evidence from our Overview (Oliveira 2018).
-Most, but not all guidelines recommend NSAIDs and weak opioids for acute LBP, and NSAIDs and antidepressants for chronic low back pain (Oliveira 2018).
-Data from this Overview cannot contribute to the recommendation of weak opioids for acute LBP because no reviews aimed to provide relevant data.
-Further the recommendation for antidepressants in some guidelines does not reflect the results found in this Overview.
+While there are some discrepancies between the recommendations from current international clinical practice guidelines for the pharmacological treatment of LBP, a substantial proportion of recommendations were consistent with the evidence from our overview (Oliveira 2018).
+Most, but not all guidelines recommend NSAIDs and weak opioids for acute LBP, and NSAIDs and antidepressants for chronic LBP (Oliveira 2018).
+Data from this overview cannot contribute to the recommendation of weak opioids for acute LBP because no reviews aimed to provide relevant data.
+Further, recommendations for the use of antidepressants for chronic LBP by some guidelines (e.g. the US (Qaseem 2017) and Canada (TOP 2015)) does not reflect our finding that antidepressants probably provide no difference to placebo for pain intensity.

-Overall, the available evidence suggests that pharmacological interventions for adults with nonspecific LBP appear to be only marginally effective or ineffective and carry an increased risk of adverse events.
-There is a clear need to prioritise new effective and cost-effective treatment strategies to better help people with LBP.
+Overall, the available evidence suggests that pharmacological interventions for adults with non-specific LBP appear to be ineffective or only marginally effective, and carry an increased risk of adverse events.
+There is a clear need to prioritise new effective and cost-effective treatment strategies to improve help for people with LBP.